 The costume parade isn’t the only one, the big tent owners and breweries have their very own.
 Over 1000 people take part in the parade consisting of horse carriages decorated with beautiful flowers, big brass bands, beer waitresses carrying large beer mugs, and impressive beer wagons loaded with decorated barrels.
 The parades are just a glimpse of what to expect from the festival and might be a good place to start if you’re not sure what tent to spend the most of your time in.

 The festival also offers a whole lot of amusement rides, carousels and shows.
 The fairground is so rich that you easily can bring your children or fun-loving friends and spend a whole day enjoying the view from the Ferris Wheel, taking your chances in the haunted house and riding the breathtaking Top Spin.
 If you’re a skilled dart player, you can also try to pop some balloons and bring home the prize.

 Whether you love the art of brewing and enjoying a beer jamboree, or just want to experience the historic and fun-filled atmosphere, the original Oktoberfest is the place to be.
 The world’s biggest festival naturally attracts a lot of people, so make sure to book your trip early.
 The dates of this years festival is 17th September to 2nd October.
-Stay at Park in by Radisson Munich Frankfurter Ring or Park Inn by Radisson Munich East to charge your batteries and get ready for a fantastic Bavarian beer festival.
+Stay at Park in by Radisson Munich Frankfurter Ring to charge your batteries and get ready for a fantastic Bavarian beer festival.